dimi-lab/MultimodalityHistoComb/README.md

 # Multimodality Histochemistry Combination
 Multiplexed immunofluorescence (MxIF) signals are often compromised due to the complexities of cyclic staining protocols.
-We present a novel framework incorporating clinical-grade H&E staining as a reference to enhance the reliability and interpretability of MxIF analyses, focusing on cell spatial co-localization, cell feature validation, and virtual H&E generation.
+We present a novel framework incorporating clinical-grade H&E staining as a reference to enhance the reliability and interpretability of MxIF analysis, focusing on cell spatial co-localization, cell feature validation, and virtual H&E generation.